5 Different Types of Brass and Classification Methods

 Nickel Brass

-Nickel and copper form a continuous solid solution, significantly expanding the α-phase region.
-Adding nickel to brass greatly improves its corrosion resistance in both the atmosphere and seawater.
+Nickel forms a continuous solid solution with copper, significantly expanding the α-phase region in brass.
+The addition of nickel substantially improves the corrosion resistance of brass in both atmospheric and marine environments.

-Nickel also increases the recrystallization temperature of brass and promotes the formation of finer grains.
-HNi65-5 nickel brass has a single-phase α structure and has good plasticity at room temperature and can also be deformed in the hot state.
+Furthermore, nickel increases the recrystallization temperature of brass and promotes the formation of finer grains.
+HNi65-5 nickel brass, characterized by a single-phase α structure, demonstrates excellent plasticity at room temperature and can also be hot-worked effectively.

 Composition of brass